monsoonmaelstrom/book2/book2.md

 “Nothing,” I repeat.

 Amelia snatches the notebook from my hands.
-I make no move to grab it back.
+I sigh, but make no move to grab it back.
 Doing so would just turn into a grappling match and undoubtably draw a bunch of attention we don’t need.

 “Well, shit,” she echoes as she reads the last few pages I just finished.